gamedig/gamedig.github.io/src/guide/contributing.md

 For consistency and clarity, we have specific guidelines for naming games and creating identification strings within the libraries.
-Please refer to the detailed naming conventions outlined in the contributing guidelines.
+Please refer to the detailed naming conventions outlined in the specific repository's `CONTRIBUTING.md` file.

 #### Contribution Priorities